 This recipe of natural factors allows each coffee tree to produce about 15 lbs. of some of the world’s sweetest and high-quality coffee berries which eventually turn into about 2 lbs. of coffee to supply to the public.

 100% Kona Harvesting

 The harvesting process of the cherries is unique because of the steep slopes of the Hawaiian volcanoes where they are harvested and the length of the harvesting season.
 These steep slopes do not allow machines to harvest the fruit of the coffee plant so they are hand selected and as a result only the ripest cherries are chosen.
-The Hawaiian 100% pure Kona coffee beans benefit from an extend harvesting season due to the elevations and rain patterns.
+The Hawaiian 100% kona coffee beans benefit from an extend harvesting season due to the elevations and rain patterns.
 So the cherries my ripen at different times throughout the year and pickers can harvest them from 4 to 8 times a year resulting in more coffee beans per tree than other coffee farming environments.

 Once the cherries are harvested they are processed to remove the outer layers of the cherry and exposed the unique Hawaiian Coffee Bean.
 Next they are sent through a drying process, milling and sorting and finally a roasting process that produces the final Hawaiian Kona Coffee.